 ^^^ Food.
 Mine.
 Not bad.
 Macleod (M) waited until after half time before ordering and was surprised to find the tea bar closed.
 He did eventually get something from them, although his stomach apparently rather wished that he hadn't.
 Don't hang around, next week, if you're hungry!

 ^^^ First half match action.
 Chance!
 Missed.
 Rather sums things up.
-Cinderford were reduced to ten men, after a professional foul (Murdo and I both initially failing to notice the red card), but saved the resultant penalty kick.
+Cinderford were reduced to ten men, after a professional foul (me and Murdo both initially failing to notice the red card), but saved the resultant penalty kick.
 0-0 at the break.

 ^^^ We met with Ray and Beryl at the interval.
 A Basingstoke Town fan ("They're rubbish this season; I'm not watching them any more") made himself useful by taking this photo.
 They remembered us ... or at least they said that they did!
 As aforementioned, they're a credit to their club and to non league football in general.
 Good to see them and we wish them all the very best.